fpaupier/sidecar-pattern_tf-serving/README.md

 ```
 2. Select a model to serve.
 For testing, you can find plenty of object detection models available on the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 I take [`faster_rcnn_inception_v2_coco`](http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz) as an example. _The use case here is the following_:
 You launch a first version `0001` of this model in production.
-After a while, you fin etune some hyper parameters and train it again.
+After a while, you fine tune some hyper parameters and train it again.
 Now you want to serve the version `0002`.
 On your server you have a tensorflow/serving docker image running:

 ```bash